One day, when I was in second grade, I remember thinking to

 I've been doing all this time.
 What tool could be better tuned

 to the Playful Path than games?
 Especially the

 games I liked to teach, and make up.
-The funny games.
+The Pointless Games.

 This is where Dr. Brian Sutton-Smith used to bring his University

 of Pennsylvania classes.
 The Games Preserve.
 Where we built a